 - Official recognition and opportunities to communicate progress locally and internationally

-- the nomination and appointment of a dedicated Leading City Sustainable Urban Development Coordinator (equivalent to 0.5 full time staff member) (this person is also the key contact and liaison for the international secretariat)
+- nominate and appointment of a dedicated sustainable urban development leader (equivalent to 0.5 full time staff member) (this person is also the key contact and liaison for the international secretariat)

-- undertaking a review of urban challenges (generally done through the City Scan diagnostic)
+- undertake a review of urban challenges (generally done through the City Scan diagnostic)

-- establishment of a Sustainable Urban Development project
+- support establishment of a Sustainable Urban Development project

 Express Your Interest

 Express your city or region’s interest in becoming a Leading level city here.